 Under the Taxpayer Bill of Rights, there are tools that you are entitled to including the ability to contact a CPA to help you get tax relief.
 As CPA with expertise in IRS tax cases, I will help you address your tax problems.

 UNDERSTANDING PAYROLL TAX DEBT RELIEF

 Payroll taxes are a type of tax imposed on employers.
 The amount that needs to be paid comes from a percentage of the salaries.
-There are two types of payroll taxes: one is being paid by the employer based on the employee’s wages and the other is directly deducted from an employee’s wages.
+There are two types of taxes: one is being paid by the employer based on the employee’s wages and the other is directly deducted from an employee’s wages.

-Debt accumulation occurs when the payroll taxes are not paid.
+Debt accumulation occurs when the taxes are not paid.
 Even if one is forced to close his or her business, the party is still liable for their outstanding taxes.
 In this case, the affected party should seek professional assistance to determine the best course of action to resolve the tax debt problem – payroll tax debt relief.